Coaching StaffTim Murphy

 He came to Penn State after spending the previous four seasons as the head coach of the Wabash College swimming and diving program.

 Under Barnes' leadership, the Wabash team finished fourth at the 2013 North Coast Athletic Conference Men's Swimming and Diving Championship Meet.
 Competing against some of the top programs in the nation such as Kenyon and Denison, his Little Giants produced three new school records, two by freshman Zechariah Banks in the 200-yard individual medley and the 200 breaststroke and by Aaron Troyer in the 200 backstroke.

+He spent the previous 11 seasons as an assistant at the University of Virginia, where he primarily coached the Cavaliers' distance swimmers.
 The UVA distance group had a standout season in 2012-13, capturing four ACC titles, including Kelly Offutt sweeping the women's distance events (500 free, 1,650 free).
 Brad Phillips claimed the men's 500 free, while Jan Daniec took home the title in the 1,650 free.